triole/sam/readme.md

   bool      return bool value; returns 'true' on: 1, enable, enabled, on, true;
-            returns 'false' on everything else; case insensitive case      convert string case color     display color codes, input can be hex or rgb encode    encode string to hash      calculate hash of a string path      get parts of a file path
+            returns 'false' on everything else; case insensitive case      convert string case color     display color code list, input can be hex or rgb encode    encode string to hash      calculate hash of a string path      get parts of a file path